redaxo/redaxo/.github/ISSUE_TEMPLATE/---feature-request.md

 ---
-name: "\U0001F4A1 Suggest an idea for this project"
+name: "\U0001F4A1 Suggest an idea or feature"
 about: 'Before you start, check if an related issue exists (https://github.com/redaxo/redaxo/issues) '

 ---